 - Other Uses:

 I mentioned two of the major purposes above.
 Besides those, a saw isn’t used basically.
 But you know what; you can still find it useful!
 How?
-Well, we often need some specific pieces of wood in order to fix out broken furniture pieces.
+Well, we often need some specific pieces of wood in order to fix our broken furniture pieces.
 It is a matter of some bulks if you go to a workshop or call them to fix that.
 But if you have a tool like this, then you can fix your own pieces of stuff easily.
 It saves a lot of your valuable bulks.

-Cost of this Tool
+Cost of Table Saw Tool

 When you ask us about the price of a table saw, we can’t mention it in a word simply.
 That’s because there are a lot of saws available in the market with various sizes and categories.
 They come in different price ranges.
 Give us a moment to give you a proper idea about how much does a machine usually cost.
 You can check our Complete Reviews on top table saws for 2019 with the comparison chart.

 The portable table saw can be moved from one place to another place easily.
-It’s perfect for the DIY and Craftsmen and personal uses.
+It’s perfect for DIY and Craftsmen and personal uses.
 The price range of the portable one is around $250-$700.

 It’s a heavy duty type table saw which is mainly found in the wood workshop.
 The price of this type saw starts at around $150 and you can also find one for over $1000.
 It depends on size and workability.